 Where to Stay in Amalfi Coast

 As for having a “home base” versus sleeping in a different town each night, I think it’s better to move around.
 That way, you can get the full experience and discover each town more deeply.
-Savor an epic sunset and a slow morning in each location.
-Find your favorite restaurants.
-Go swimming.
-Eat all the gelato.
-And spend less time in transit, back and forth.
+You’ll savor an epic sunset and a slow morning in each famous town; find your favorite restaurants; go swimming; eat all the gelato; and spend less time in transit, back and forth.

-Below, I’m sharing the gems I discovered along the Amalfi Coast (in every price range!), plus some hotels in Sorrento, too.
+Below, I’m sharing the gems I discovered along the Amalfi Coast, plus some hotels in Sorrento, too.
+Bear in mind that in the main towns, the “budget” options are still going to be somewhat pricey.

 Positano